Main Claire's Itchy Feet logo

 2. Hiking Pen-y-Fan

-Pen-Y-Fan is the highest mountain in the Brecon Beacons.
+Pen-Y-Fan is the highest mountain in the Brecon Beacons and one of the most exciting travel in Wales!
 There are several routes that will take you up to the top but I particularly recommend the horseshoe ridge walk.
 Although a bit challenging, it will give you a chance to enjoy some of the most beautiful views of the Beacons!

 3. Hiking Mount Snowdon